muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

 Faux innovators of Silicon Valley.. who cares about what they think of anything?
 Did Paypal revolutionize electronic payments?
-If it did why there would be an entire crypto space trying solve the same problem?
+If it did would there be an entire crypto space trying solve the same problem?

 "@mozilla